A70xa/Vulnhub-Writeups/HackMePlease/hackMePlease.md

 <br />
 <br />
 ## Examine Web Server
-We have a default website, inspecting the source code, there is nothing.
+We have a default website, inspect the source code, nothing interesting.

 ![](pics/web1.png)
 <br />